node-red-contrib-lsh-logic 1.0.27

 Outputs

-The node has four distinct outputs for clear and organized flows:
+The node has five distinct outputs for clear and organized flows:

 2. Other Actor Commands: Publishes generic commands for non-LSH devices (e.g., Tasmota, Zigbee2MQTT).
-The output message contains the desired state (true/false) and a list of actor names, allowing you to route them accordingly.
+The payload contains the target actor names and the desired state.

-3. Alerts: Outputs formatted, human-readable alert messages (e.g., for Telegram or other notification services) when a device becomes unresponsive.
+3. Alerts: Outputs formatted, human-readable alert messages (e.g., for Telegram) when a device's health status changes (goes offline or comes back online).

 Configuration